by Hanz Makmur

 Besides resources available in your office, the CoRE second floor machine room, and other specific research labs, the Computer Science department has specialized computer laboratories that can be accessed by most faculty/staff of the department.
 These laboratories are for special needs that have arisen through the years.
 Access to all of our computer labs are restricted by keycard.
 Excepting for the research labs, if you can access the room, you are allowed to use the resources inside it.

 - Computer Science 110/170 TA Lab – Hill 378 This lab is located in Hill Center Room 378.
 This lab is for the use of CS110/170 Teaching Assistants only.
 This is where TAs hold their office hours and do their work.
-In this room, you can find Windows Desktops along with Macintosh Desktops.
-Access to machines in this lab requires your NetID username and password.
+In this room, you can find Windows Desktops.
+Access to machines in this lab requires your university NetID username and password.

-- Instructional Labs at Hill 248, 250 This is an instructional lab located in Hill Center room 248 and 250.
+- Instructional Labs at Hill 248, 250 and 254 This is an instructional lab located in Hill Center room 248, 252 and 254.
 Access to these labs is restricted to students in high level CS classes and may be reserved for special purposes.
 These labs are used by students to do their work as well as for teaching.
 These machines run Linux OS.
 Access and more info for this lab can be obtained from Instructional Lab site.
 Please check the schedule posted as the room may be reserved for activities.

 - CAVE (Collaborative Academic Versatile Environment) at Hill 252 The CAVE is located on the second floor of the Hill Center Annex in Room 252.
 Part of the Computer Science Instructional Labs, CAVE was designed to allow students to create their own atmosphere for collaboration and group projects.
-CAVE is a staffed facility and is open for students on Sundays through Thursdays from 1:00 pm to 11:00pm.
+CAVE is a staffed facility and is open for all students.
 Please check the schedule posted as the room may be reserved for activities.

 B. Computing Hardware/Software